am-codez/Obsidian-2024/publish/CPSC 110.md

 ### Big Bang Mechanism
 - Primitive that complex structure by integrating and coordinating many functionalities together
+- Polymorphic: works for any type of world state but all x have to be the same type
 - E.g.
 	`(@htdf main)`
 	`(@signature WS -> WS)`